Cervical Cord Injury Quiz

 Are you unable to move your fingers despite using strength?

-This requires emergency medical care.
-Treatment in the early stage focuses on immobilizing the spine to prevent further damage - this can be done with a brace and surgery.
-Breathing difficulties and low blood pressure must also be addressed.
-In the later stage, treatment aims to recover as much muscle power as possible.
-This can be done with physical therapy at a rehabilitation facility.
+Emergency medical care is required.
+Early stage treatment focuses on immobilizing the spine to prevent further damage using a brace and surgery.
+Breathing difficulties and low blood pressure must be addressed.
+Later stage treatment aims to recover as much muscle power as possible through physical therapy at a rehabilitation facility.

 View the symptoms of Cervical cord injury